apiato/documentation/docs/components/main-components/routes.md

 ## Rules

 - All API Routes MUST be placed in the `app/Containers/{Section}/{Container}/UI/API/Routes` directory.
-- All API Routes MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Routes` directory.
+- All Web Routes MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Routes` directory.
 - Each Route file MUST contain only one Route.
-- API Route files MUST be named based on their API version, exposure level (public/private), and functionality.
+- All API Route files MUST be named based on their API version, exposure level (public/private), and functionality.
   Examples of valid API Route file names:
   - `CreateOrder.v1.public.php`
   - `FulfillOrder.v2.public.php`